 Flashes and Strobes

 Flashes and Strobes have multiple applications in light painting photography.
 They can be used to freeze motion as Gjon Mili first did in the late 30’s.
 Flashes can also be used to introduce color into the scene of a light painting photograph.
 They are available in a variety of strengths and sizes.
 The main thing that you want to look for when getting a flash for light painting photography is the recycle time.
 The recycle time of a flash refers to the time it takes it to recharge so that it can fire repeatedly.
 Generally the faster a flash can recycle the better it is.
 The ease a good flash brings a light painter cannot be overstated.
-This is another piece of light painting equipment that I would recommend spending a little extra money on.
-The best flash for light painting is probably the Canon Speedlite 580ex II, but most of the Speedlite flashes are pretty good with fast recycle times.
+This is another piece of light painting equipment that I would recommend spending a little extra money on. hes are pretty good with fast recycle times.

 Glow Sticks come in various sizes and colors.
 They are either chemical or LED.
 Chemical glow sticks are disposable and for a single use, the light is generally more even over the length of the glow stick, as opposed to the LED glow sticks that can be brighter on the ends.
 LED glow sticks tend to give off more light than their chemical counterparts, they are battery operated and can be used over and over again.
 Like most of the light painting photography tools glow sticks have many uses, they are used for everything from making orbs to coloring in a scene.
 Glow sticks can be bought cheap and its nice to have a variety in your light painting tool kit.

 If you own a higher end camera you know that your lenses are interchangeable.
 There are hundreds of lenses out there for every type of camera.
 If you have been light painting for awhile getting a different lens can make you feel like a photographic virgin.
 Generally the more you can open up the lens, or the faster it is, the better.
 If you are light painting out in the darkness and you want to capture a starry sky in your scene, you will want a lens that will allow you to bring in the most light.
 Zoom lenses allow you to also create some incredible light painting images.
-Click here to check out the hundreds of lenses available.
+All the lenses you could ever want can be found here!

 Light Sabers and Swords